contentful/widget-sdk/docs/guides/routing.md

 - `template` and `controller` will be automatically used in the `content@` view (as in `<ui-view />` directive).
 It basically means it'll be used for rendering everything but the top nav bar.
-- `navTemplate` will be used as a template for the top nav bar.
+- `navComponent` will be used as a component for the top nav bar.
 - `redirectTo` - makes the state redirect to some other state.
 - `children` as described above.